-A true back to basics wilderness experience, this eight day itinerary allows you to experience first hand some of the conservation projects we support.
-Not only will you be going on game drives in conservancies untouched by other tourists but you will also be truly making a difference by helping build infrastructures or assisting the team whilst they vaccinate wild dogs.
-The itinerary is for a safari to Kenya but we can organise conservation safaris in other destinations.
-Contact us for further information.
+A true back to basics wilderness experience, this ten day itinerary allows you to experience first hand some of the conservation projects we support.
+Not only will you go on game drives in conservancies untouched by other tourists, you will also have the opportunity to visit community and conservation projects that are managed by the Northern Rangeland Trust.

 Depart on a scheduled flight or private Charter to Borana Conservancy and meet up with your guide.
 Enjoy the day by famiarlizing yourself with your surroundings and settle into your accommodation.

-Borana Conservancy lies at the foot of Mt Kenya, a few miles north of the equator at 6,500 feet (almost 2,000 meters) above sea level.
-This 32,000 acre private conservancy forms part of a larger eco-system which combines Lewa Conservancy, Il Ngwezi and the Ngare Ndare Forest expanding the land to over 100,000 acres.
-Borana realized the importance of protecting natural habitat in particular for the black rhino which was fast on the road to extinction.
-In 1970 there were an estimated 65,000 animals left and in 2020 it is less than 2,500.
-Spend the day either on foot, on horseback or in the vehicle tracking and learning about the wildlife and challenges that face modern day conservation.
+Borana Conservancy lies at the foot of Mount Kenya at 6500 feet.
+The 32,000 acre conservancy forms part of a larger ecosystem which combines Lewa Conservancy, Il Ngwezi and the Ngare Ndare Forest expanding the land to over 100,000 acres.
+Borana realised the importance of protecting its natural habitat in particular the black rhino which is on the fast road to extinction.
+Now the Borana-Lewa Landscape is home to over 100 black and 100 white rhino.
+Spend the day either on foot, on horseback or in a vehicle tracking and learning about wildlife and the challenges that face modern day conservation.

-Drive down to Il Ngwezi, the neighbouring community owned conservancy where wildlife numbers have increased dramatically since its inception in 1996.
-A pioneering project and first of its kind whereby the leaders of the Laikipia Masai agreed to set aside 10,000 acres for conservation and (with help from Lewa and additional funding) built an eco lodge.
-This achievement was a massive leap of faith.
-Profits from the lodge and conservancy fees for those camping in the conservancy all support a range of community projects while at the same time ensuring that the environment is sustainably managed.
-The model helps to foster communities that value wildlife and see purpose in acting as custodians of the land.
-Crucially, Il Ngwesi is one of 33 conservancies that are supported by the Northern Rangelands Trust (NRT) and which collectively cover 440,000 square kilometers.
-As well as providing a large and secure environment for wildlife populations to live and migrate to and from, the NRT supports communities to develop and benefit from tourism.
+Drive to Il Ngwezi, a community owned conservancy where wildlife numbers have increased dramatically since its inception in 1996.
+A pioneering project was set up by the leaders of the Laikipia Masai to provide 10,000 acres for conservation and (with help from Lewa and additional funding) built an ecolodge where you will stay for two nights.
+Profits from the lodge support a range of community projects whilst at the same time ensuring that the environment is sustainably managed.

 Fly into Nairobi and transfer to Jomo Kenyatta International Airport for your onward journey home.